dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPassiveDnsCount| Total number of passive DNS IP addresses that were observed by AlienVault to be pointing to the given IP |
 | $AVOTXPassiveDnsHostnames| List of IPs whose IPs were observed by AlienVault to be pointing to the given IP |

-### IP Reputation Report
+### Retrieve IP Reputation Report

 OTX data on malicious activity observed by AlienVault Labs (IP Reputation).

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_reputation_report $SrcIP
 ```

+###### Sample walkthrough video for IP reputation report

 [![Get IP Reputation Report Walkthrough Video](readme-media/GIFs/get_ip_reputation_report.gif)](https://youtu.be/Cz_q67WHveU)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|